CharkByte/Ill-Fated-Day_Public/README.md

 **Art Style:** Low-poly 3D, Retro
 **Game Description:**

-Ill Fated Day is a low poly retro mobile game that takes place in a dark gothic fantasy land.
+Ill Fated Day is a low poly retro mobile game that takes place in a dark gothic fantasy world.

 Play as Royal Knight Gildenstern on a mission to stop Valorforce, an extremely powerful fire mage who has stolen a deadly artifact.